Activities

 Friends of the Lime Works has an ambitious list of planned projects and ongoing events.
 Come put your interests and talents to work!

-- Restore the Cooperage: Built in 1869, this iconic structure is located adjacent to Coolidge Drive near the Campus main entrance.
+• Restore the Cooperage: Built in 1869, this iconic structure is located adjacent to Coolidge Drive near the Campus main entrance.
 It was originally used for manufacturing and storing wooden barrels.
 It is a fascinating structure, designed similar to a covered bridge, and is key to telling the story of lime manufacturing and shipping.
 Status: stabilization work done in 2009 with a grant from the S. H. Cowell Foundation.
 Historic American Building Survey documentation and report completed in 2012, with support of a grant from the Community Foundation Santa Cruz County and income from Friends memberships.
-Restoration work in the planning stage; funding needed.
+Currently seeking re-use and funding.

-- Restore the Cardiff Shed: This small shed, perhaps dating from the 1860s, has been disassembled and will be reassembled after the completion of archaeological work at the site.
-Status: Completion scheduled for 2013; additional funding will speed up restoration.
+• Restore the Cardiff Shed: This small shed, perhaps dating from the 1860s, was disassembled and reassembled after the completion of archaeological work at the site.
+Status: Work completed in 2020.
+Developed school kit; these materials are available through the San Lorenzo Valley Museum.

-- Restore the Workers Cabins: Six late nineteenth century cabins remain, two of them still standing, four of them collapsed, all to be restored.
+• Restore the Workers Cabins: Six late-19-century cabins remain; two of them still standing, four of them collapsed, all to be restored.
 Restoration work began in 2009 with the help of volunteers and donations of funds and materials.
-Status: Ongoing multiyear project; additional funding and donations of materials needed.
-Cabin B will be completed in 2013.
+Status: Ongoing multi-year project; additional funding and donations of materials needed.

-- Develop and distribute curriculum materials focused on the district for public school use: Status: Preliminary planning, with assistance of UCSC student interns, waiting for funding.
+• Develop and distribute curriculum materials focused on the district for elementary school use: Status: A group of UCSC student interns developed curriculum materials for use by local schools.
+This project was completed.